 With a great amount of data comes a great amount of challenges.
 Storing and recording data from various sources is one thing, leveraging it accurately for insights, is quite another.

-Even today, when there are so many data analytics solutions available in the market, very few pharmaceutical companies have been able to truly leverage their data for competitive advantage.
+Even today, when there are so many examples of big data analytics in pharmaceutical industry, very few pharmaceutical companies have been able to truly leverage their data for competitive advantage.
 The main challenges in doing so are:

 - Not having access to all levels of data